 Did David Sharp Have To Die?

-Almost a fortnight after Sharp’s tragic demise, a mountaineer from Australia was rescued from an even higher altitude on the mountain.
+Almost a fortnight after Sharp’s tragic demise, an Australia climber was rescued from an even higher altitude on the mountain.

 Upon learning that some climbers had reported Sharp’s deteriorating condition during the ascent but were instructed to proceed to the summit, Edmund Hillary expressed outrage.
 He asserted that he would have abandoned his own historic climb to assist the British climber, emphasizing that human life held greater significance than mere conquest of a mountain peak.

-Russell Brice, who has organized or participated in 15 Everest rescue missions, maintains that he was unaware of Sharp’s dire situation until it was too late to render aid.
+Russell Brice, who has organized or participated in 15 Everest rescue missions, claims that he was unaware of Sharp’s dire situation until it was too late to render aid.

 Interrogations and accusations surrounding Sharp’s death persist, as climbers wonder why no one attempted to administer high-altitude medication to stimulate his breathing and alleviate potential brain swelling?
 Could a few hours of high-flow oxygen have revitalized him enough to move?
 How is it that individuals who encountered Sharp within minutes of each other have significantly divergent accounts of his condition?